 25 years after Nelson Mandela was elected President of South Africa, regarding the fact that township and inequalities are still there, that racist privileges are still alive, is the legacy of Nelson Mandela still audible?

-Is that the reason why youth is a central mission for Africa Rising, the foundation you co-founded?
+Is that the reason why African youth is a central mission for Africa Rising, the foundation you co-founded?

 Yes.
-Africa Rising Foundation has been for the past couple of years focusing on youth empowerment through access to technology, to education, to career guidance.
+Africa Rising Foundation has been for the past couple of years focusing on African youth empowerment through access to technology, to education, to career guidance.
 Education is the key.
 It is the most powerful tool to change the world.
 This is how you break down prejudice.
 This is how you fuel dreams of young people.

-Our foundation is all about youth.
-Our goal is to be a catalyst and to empower young people.
+Our foundation is all about African youth.
+Our goal is to be a catalyst and to empower African youth.
 It is unfair that some young people have no access to education, that in my village some of them finish high school without touching a computer when kids in Japan and France use computer from the age of 4 years old.
 It creates a huge gap in society.
 So we try to give them tools.
 Last year, for example, we ran a computer program in the rural areas, in a partnership with Oracle, a software company.
 Our role is to give the tools to young people to heighten the level of pride and confidence in being an African, with an understanding of their history and their culture.

-What are the priorities for youth?
+What are the priorities for African youth?